ederribeiro/vindi-js/README.md

-# vindijs
+# vindi-js
-a library to connect with vindi payment gateway (DO NOT USE, INCOMPLETE)
+A client to make easy connect with vindi payment gateway (DO NOT USE, INCOMPLETE).

+To use this library, you MUST:
+* Have an active account at Vindi;
+* Have a valid API Key;

-to start I recommend you this [article:](https://atendimento.vindi.com.br/hc/pt-br/articles/203020644)
+to start I recommend you this [article](https://atendimento.vindi.com.br/hc/pt-br/articles/203020644)